Elizabeth Gould (illustrator)

-Elizabeth Gould, née Coxen (1804—1841), was a British artist and illustrator at the forefront of the natural history movement.
+Elizabeth Gould (née Coxen; 18 July 1804 – 15 August 1841) was a British artist and illustrator at the forefront of the natural history movement.
 Elizabeth traveled and worked alongside her husband, naturalist and author John Gould.
 She produced illustrations and lithographs for ornithological works, including plates in Darwin's The Zoology of the Voyage of H.M.S.
-Beagle and the Goulds' seminal work The Birds of Australia.
-In total, Elizabeth is accredited to at least 650 works.
+Beagle and the Goulds' seminal work, The Birds of Australia.
+In total, Elizabeth is credited with at least 650 works.